 - i.
-Held to Maturity (HTM) and by definition the investments which have "Fixed or determinable" payments and fixed maturity that the group has the positive intent and ability to hold to maturity other than those that meet the definition of 'Held at amortized cost others' are classified as held to maturity.
-Recognition and Measurement, T-bills and T-bonds fall under the category of "held for trading (HFT)" and "held to maturity (HTM)" where any change in the fair value of held for trading is recognized in Profit or loss Account and amortized cost method is applicable for held to maturity using an effective interest rate. - ii.
-Held for Trading (HFT) is a method where investments are acquired principally for the purpose of selling or repurchasing or in short trading or if designated as such by the management.
-After initial recognition, investments are measured at present value and any change in the fair value is recognized in the statement of income for the period in which it arises.
-Transaction costs, if any, are not added to the value of investments at initial recognition.
+Held to Maturity (HTM): By definition the Investments which have fixed or determinable payments and fixed maturity that the group has the positive intent and ability to held to maturity, other than those that meet the definition of 'Held at amortized cost others' are classified as held to maturity.
+These investments are subsequently measured at amortized cost, less any provision for impairment in value.
+Amortized cost is calculated by taking into account any discount or premium in acquisition.
+Any gain or loss on such investments is recognized in the statement of income when the investment is derecognized or impaired. - ii.
+Held for Trading (HFT) Investment classified in this category are acquired principally for the purpose of selling or repurchasing in short trading or if designated as such by the management.
+After initial recognition, investments are measured at present value, and any change in the fair value is recognized in the statement of income for the period in which it arises.
+Transaction costs, if any, are not added to the value of investments at initial recognition. - iii.
+Revaluation: According to DOS Circular no. 05, dated 26 May 2008, DOS Circular no. 05, dated 28 January 2009 and DOS Circular no. 02, dated 19 January 2012, HFT securities are revalued once each week using marking-to-market concept, and the HTM securities are amortized once a year according to Bangladesh Bank guidelines.
+HTM securities are also revaluated if they are reclassified to HFT category with the Board's approval.